-(a) What will you have to pay extra for on a cycle holiday in France?

-[1]

-(b) When did the holiday company start organising their trips to the city of Marrakech?
+(a) What will you have to pay extra for on a cycle holiday in France? (b) [1] Which routes are most often used on the holiday in France? (c) [1] When did the holiday company start organising their trips to the city of Marrakech? (d) What accommodation is provided on the tour in Morocco?

-[1]

-(c) What accommodation is provided on the tour in Morocco?
 Give two details.

-[2]

-(d) What is the maximum distance you can expect to kayak in one day?

-[1]

-(e) Where does the holiday company recommend visiting on the island of Sipan?
+[2] (e) What is the maximum distance you can expect to kayak in one day? (f) [1] Where does the holiday company recommend visiting on the island of Sipan? (g) [1] What does the Alves Riding Centre advise people with no riding experience to do? (h) What information is available for more confident riders?
+[1] [Total: 9]

-[1]

-(f) What information is available for more confident riders?

-[1]

-[Total: 7]